CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'worst' Conclusion

 `BTreeSet` or `HashSet`, not `RangeSetBlaze`, is a good choice for ingesting sets of non-clumpy integers.
 However, `RangeSetBlaze` is not catastrophically bad; it is just on average 2.3 times worse.
+The
+SIMD version of `RangeSetBlaze` is about 25% times slower than the non-SIMD version on this benchmark.

 > See benchmark ['worst_op_blaze'](#benchmark-9-worst_op_blaze-compare-roaring-and-rangesetblaze-operators-on-uniform-data), near the end, for a similar comparison of set operations on uniform data.